Loghorn/ant-plus/README.md

 ## Important notes

-* never attach a sensor before receiveing the startup event
+* never attach a sensor before receiving the startup event
 * never attach a new sensor before receiving the attached or detached event of the previous sensor
 * never detach a sensor before receiving the attached or detached event of the previous sensor